KiyaOfAUT/prompt-manager/README.md

 # Upcoming features

-✨adding priority to prompts and sorting them by their priority in the list
+✨adding priority to prompts and sorting them according to their priority

 🚀user authentication